People

 Current Faculty

 Dr. Harshita Mruthinti Kamath is Visweswara Rao and Sita Koppaka Associate Professor in Telugu Culture, Literature and History at Emory University.
 Her research focuses on the textual and performance traditions of Telugu-speaking South India.
-Her monograph, Impersonations: The Artifice of Brahmin Masculinity in South Indian Dance (2019) analyzes gender impersonation in the Telugu dance style of Kuchipudi.
-She has also co-translated the sixteenth-century classical Telugu text Parijatapaharanamu (Theft of a Tree) with Velcheru Narayana Rao, which is published as part of the Murty Classical Library of India (2022).
-Her next research project focuses on the padams (short lyrical songs) of fifteenth-century Telugu poet Annamayya.
-Dr. Kamath’s research has been supported by grants from the American Institute of Indian Studies, Fulbright-Hays, American Association of University Women, and National Endowment for the Humanities.
+Her monograph, Impersonations: The Artifice of Brahmin Masculinity in South Indian Dance (University of California Press, 2019) analyzes gender impersonation in the Telugu dance style of Kuchipudi.
+She has also co-translated the sixteenth-century classical Telugu text Pārijātāpaharaṇamu (Theft of a Tree) with Velcheru Narayana Rao, which is published as part of the Murty Classical Library of India (Harvard University Press, 2022; English-only edition published in 2024).
+Her next book focuses on the padams (short lyrical songs) of fifteenth-century Telugu poet Annamayya and seventeenth-century poet Ksetrayya.
+Dr. Kamath is also working on a collaborative project on the Telugu Mahābhārata by Nannaya Bhaṭṭa (ca. eleventh century) with Ilanit Loewy Shacham (Tel Aviv University).

 Dr. Gautham Reddy is the South Asian Studies and Religion Librarian at Emory’s Robert W. Woodruff Library.
 He received his PhD, An Empire of Literary Telugu: Remaking Language and Community in Colonial South India, 1812-1920 (2020) from the University of Chicago’s Department of South Asian Languages and Civilizations.
 His current research interests include Telugu language and literature, the history of the book in South Asia, colonial modernity, and critical archival studies.
 He is a member of the Association of Asian Studies, the Committee on South Asian Languages and Documentation, and the South Asia Open Archives.
 He is managing editor of the recently launched digital journal Maidaanam: Culture, History, and Politics from the Deccan and Southern India.